How often have you sat through a course dazed and dumbfounded because you couldn’t figure out what to focus on?

 2) Storyboard everything first

-Creating a storyboard before the developing the course is a prudent practice.
+Creating a storyboard before the developing the course is the best thing you can do.
 Storyboarding lets you organize content so that you can create clutter-free screens.
 The storyboard gives you an idea how the course will look like, so you know if some screens are too cluttered and need to be reworked.

 Here are some pointers to help you make the most of the storyboarding process: